We empower people to achieve their goals.

 Our next role is to explain to you in simple language regarding what’s going on in your body.
 In some situations, pain in not complex and is linked to a simple sprain or strain which can be easily and quickly managed and we can set you up with a plan to prevent it recurring.
 However, if pain is distressing, disabling and / or long lasting, it is usually more complex and most often it is related to a number of interacting factors.
 A good example of this is pain and functional limitation associated with osteoarthritis.
 While it often involves changes and inflammation to the joint’s structures, it is also influenced by a person’s muscle strength, confidence in using their joint, mobility and functional capacity, lifestyle factors such as sleep, activity levels, body weight as well as things such as stress and mental health.
 The same is the case for other chronic pain conditions such as back and neck pain etc. Understanding the unique factors that are related to your problem is really important to provide the best care to address your whole health.
 Often simple things make a BIG difference.

-If pain is linked to muscle spasm/tension and movement is limited, sometimes ‘hands on’ approaches such as massage, joint mobilisation, manipulation and needling can help to relieve your pain in order to restore function.
-These effects are often short lasting, which means we will always give you exercises and strategies for you to do to maintain/mimic the gains made with “hands on” treatment, relieve your pain and restore your functional capacity as fast as possible.
+If pain is linked to muscle spasm/tension and movement is limited, sometimes ‘hands-on’ approaches such as massage, joint mobilisation, manipulation and needling can help to relieve your pain in order to restore function.
+These effects are often short-lasting, which means we will always give you exercises and strategies for you to do to maintain/mimic the gains made with “hands-on” treatment, relieve your pain and restore your functional capacity as fast as possible.

-When pain is linked to stress, tension and or very sensitive structures, it may be important to first teach you to relax your body before you engage in movement and activity.
-We do this is through relaxed postures and breathing techniques.
+When pain is linked to stress, tension and / or very sensitive structures, it may be important to first teach you to relax your body before you engage in movement and activity.
+We do this through relaxed postures and breathing techniques.
 These can be very effective to relieve pain and create a sense of calm before engaging in movement.

 Graduated movement of pain sensitive structures is important for their health.
 Exercise has been shown to relieve pain and increase function in all muscle, joint, spine and nerve pain conditions (both acute or chronic).
 We will graduate your exercises so they are safe and tolerable for you.
 We will also make them simple and relevant to your condition.
 Sometimes moving and exercising can be scary and unpleasant, and we will take some time to build your confidence, strength and functional capacity to get back to living again.
 Exercise is like a drug – getting the right dose for the right person is important.
 Sometimes it takes a while before the benefits become apparent so we will encourage you to hang in there while we support you through this process.
 We will always give you a few exercises you can do at home, and in some cases it can be really helpful to do supervised exercise in our rehabilitation studio.
 This enables us to work closely with you and determine the right dose of exercise for you.
-We offer one on one and group classes to support our clients. (see exercise rehabilitation)
+We offer one-on-one and group classes to support our clients. (see exercise rehabilitation)

-Persistent pain can often be associated with habits we develop within our body (that often we aren’t aware of) such as: breath holding or rapid shallow breathing, tension, guarded movement and avoidance or certain movements or activities.
+Persistent pain can often be associated with habits we develop within our body (that often we aren’t aware of) such as: breath holding or rapid shallow breathing, tension, guarded movement and avoidance of certain movements or activities.
 These habits can become very unhelpful and are important to break.
 We will coach you on simple ways of breaking these habits.
 A common example of this is with back pain, which commonly results in tension in the back and belly muscles, stiff and guarded movement and avoidance of movements such as bending, lifting and twisting.
 Breaking these habits reduces tension and stress on the back and allows for healthier movement and loading patterns.

 Sleep disruption is very common in pain problems and can be addressed in a variety of ways.
 This may be with developing healthy sleep habits, engaging in physical activity, relaxation techniques, learning how to move easily in bed etc.

 Physical activity is one of the most important things for a person’s health.
 This has been shown to reduce pain and the risk for pain recurrence and chronicity.
 It also helps with sleep, mood, anxiety and energy levels.
 We are interested in building your confidence to get you back to the physical activity that you enjoy and that you will persist with.
 This may take some time and coaching.
 Do you know what the recommended amount of physical activity is for adults?
-(See this infographic).

 Work is really important for people although sometimes pain can become a major barrier for work.
 We will explore all the barriers that prevent you from working and develop a plan to address them.